Voice Messages

 This is the case where a visible router message appears.

-If voice.visible_router_echo is also enabled, the router first posts the normalized voice text as a display-only echo and then posts the normal handoff.
+If voice STT and voice.visible_router_echo are enabled, the router immediately posts a display-only transcription placeholder, replaces it with the normalized transcript or fallback text, and then posts the normal handoff.

 No router, or router cannot reply